 The Authentication Header (AH) Mechanism

-The Authentication Header information is added into the packet which is generated by the sender, right between the Network (Layer 3) and Transport (Layer 4) Layer (see picture below).
+The Authentication Header information is added into the packet which is generated by the sender, right between the Network (Layer 3) and Transport (Layer 4) Layer (see picture below) of the OSI model.

 Authentication protects your network, and the data it carries, from tampering.
 Tampering might be a hacker sitting between the client and server, altering the contents of the packets sent between the client and server, or someone trying to impersonate either the client or server, thus fooling the other side and gaining access to sensitive data.